PDXCapstoneF/SPECtate/docs/Distributed.md

 }
 ```

-This Tate config has one distributed run type that will have 2 groups (2 backends), each with the default of 1 injector per group, and injectors will be run on `baz:50051`.
+This Tate config has one distributed run type that will have 2 groups (2 backends), each with the default of 1 injector per group, and injectors will be run on `baz`.
+The controller will be run on `foo`.

-Make sure that we've got ssh keys or agents setup on our current machine and those keys have been copied to `baz`.
+Make sure that we've got ssh keys or agents setup on our current machine and those keys have been copied to `foo` and `baz`.

 #### Running a SPECjbb2015 Distributed Benchmark

-In one terminal:
+In one terminal, on `foo` and on `baz`:

 ```shell
 python mainCLI.py listen
 ```

-In another terminal, on `baz`:
+In another terminal, on the local machine:

 ```shell
 python mainCLI.py run example.json